abdul-yatnam/Advance-Theme-Development/wp-content/themes/aquila/README.md

                ** Here It give some examples (Here I'm attaching two screenshot that will help to understand the trait).
 Check in my-php folder you can see the screenshots

-# Lecture 13 - Singelton (Not important to the one who have good understanding with php)
+# Lecture 13 - Singleton (Not important to the one who have good understanding with php)
               * It's used to restrict  instantiation of a class to single object
               * Useful when only  on object is required across the system
               * Ensures a single  class instance and that is global its point of access.